 Facing the belief about insurance branding

 The reason they are not all the same is because insurance brands sport an image problem few have.
 They are seen as a scam.
 We’ve conducted research for various insurance companies and respondents are very wary of insurance companies making promises on which they don’t deliver.
 Any number of the general public can tell you a dreadful story about filing a claim and having to hire an attorney to goad the company into complying.

 You could retort that all industries have failures and breakdowns.
 But the anger is stronger with insurance brands because the issues embed themselves into the process itself.

 You pay your premiums without filing a claim for years, then you are denied when you actually do file.
 As it’s said in a Liberty Mutual commercial, “Why have insurance when you have to pay more to use it?”

 In some ways, this anger is similar to what consumers sometimes feel about banks.
 In the face of the 2008 recession, anger at banks was at an all-time high.

 Why do so few take action?

-But few financial institutions, such as those in position to do so like credit unions, aligned themselves with that anger to steal market share.
+But few financial institutions, such as those in position to do so like credit unions, aligned themselves with that anger.
 Our studies demonstrate that about 15% of customers seriously consider switching banks at any given time.
 But few actually do it because switching seems complicated and no one has a message that gets them over that hurdle.

 In the insurance industry, switching is certainly one of the end games of insurance branding.
 But another is adding to the policies you already have with that customer.
 In that situation, customers are usually reluctant to add policies because of the negative feelings they have about insurance companies.

 The Liberty Mutual ad campaign has been successful largely because of the belief among consumers that insurance companies scheme their way to your wallet.
 It works as a message.
 But it would be more effective if the emotional pain of that the audience was embedded in the Liberty Mutual brand.
 Then Liberty Mutual could be preferred, rather than just considered.